ervinp2002/command-line-text-editor/README.md

 # CommandLineTextEditor
-Command line text editor for Data Structures & Algorithms class.
+Command line text editor for Data Structures & Algorithms class done in C++

-Designed by: Ervin Pangilinan
+Designed by Ervin Pangilinan

-Semester: Spring 2022
+Spring 2022 Semester (v1.0) February 11, 2022

-Course: CSC 245 - Data Structures & Algorithms Analysis
+Course: Data Structures & Algorithms Analysis

 Objective:
 The goal of this project is to create a line editor, similar to